-Whiting is also one of the original members of the Sakakawea Area Spill Response, LLC (SASR), which is a company composed of 17 oil, gas and pipeline operators in the upper Missouri River and Lake Sakakawea region Region of North Dakota.
-SASR members have agreed to share resources by collectively purchasing and maintaining equipment to facilitate a quick and comprehensive response to an open water spill.
-The goal is to minimize impacts to the area and protect local residents and the environment.
+Whiting is part of the Sakakawea Area Spill Response LLC (SASR).
+This group is made up of oil and gas companies that operate near the upper Missouri River and Lake Sakakawea regions in North Dakota.
+SASR created a limited liability company to provide resources to respond quickly and comprehensively to an open water spill.
+The goal is to minimize the impact of potential incidents and protect residents and the environment.